carloscolmenarez/start-ec2-instance-and-update-hosts-file/README.md

 If you prefer not to use the terminal, you can create a Windows desktop shortcut:

 - Run the ``create_windows_shortcut.py`` script to create a desktop shortcut called "Start EC2 Instance and Update Hosts".
-You can then run the script with a single (or double) click.
+Then, you can run the script just clicking on the shortcut.

 ```bash
 python create_windows_shortcut.py